wallymathieu/assertfail/_posts/2020-01-26-Immutable-classes-in-csharp.md

 Since libraries such as NHibernate supports immutable records, you could benefit from modelling readonly objects.

-It was also fairly obvious that it was much easier to adopt a language that supports these concepts well out of the box (you might not be surprised that the somewhat mainstream language of choice then is f#).
+It was also fairly obvious that it was much easier to adopt a language that supports these concepts well out of the box (you might not be surprised that the somewhat mainstream language of choice then is F#).
 T4 templates where restricted to Windows, making some approaches nonportable.

 ## There are more options now (i.e. around 2019)